Articles

 The API architecture treats disbursements as first-class infrastructure.
 You calculate payout amounts in your own system, trigger payments via REST endpoint, and receive webhook notifications as funds move.
 No connected account overhead, no seller dashboard management, no building around checkout flow constraints.
 Global payment volumes reached $2.5 trillion in 2025, and companies processing high transaction counts need infrastructure that scales without per-transaction pricing models that compound at volume.

-Unlike Stripe Connect, where migrating from Standard to Express accounts requires re-onboarding every payee, Routable lets platforms move existing payment data seamlessly, preserving your payee base.
-For marketplaces, gig networks, and creator businesses with thousands of drivers, sellers, or creators, this avoids months of operational work and reduces churn risk.
+Unlike Stripe Connect, where migrating from Standard to Express accounts requires re-onboarding every payee, Routable lets platforms move existing payment data without disruption, preserving your payee base.
+For marketplaces, gig networks, and creator businesses with thousands of drivers, sellers, or creators, this avoids months of hands-on work and reduces churn risk.

-Built for engineering teams who view payments as core product infrastructure rather than back-office finance, Routable offers Same Day ACH and instant RTP/FedNow rails to improve payee retention, compliance automation to eliminate operational bottlenecks, and ERP connectivity that keeps finance teams aligned without manual CSV exports.
+Built for engineering teams who view payout infrastructure as a core product layer over back-office finance, Routable offers Same Day ACH and instant RTP/FedNow rails to improve payee retention, built-in compliance tooling so your team never has to stitch multiple Stripe products together to cover a single compliance requirement, and ERP connectivity that keeps finance teams aligned without manual CSV exports.
+Dedicated implementation and developer experience engineers support the integration and ongoing operations, with no tiered support plan required to get answers when something needs attention.

-For businesses that require programmatic mass payouts, flexible payment rails, strong compliance tooling, and a developer experience purpose-built for disbursements rather than checkout, Routable provides capabilities that Stripe Connect leaves out.
+For businesses that require programmatic mass payouts, flexible payment rails, strong compliance tooling, and a developer experience purpose-built for disbursements over checkout, Routable provides capabilities that Stripe Connect leaves out.

 Your marketplace payments setup should match your actual workflow, not force you into account models designed for different use cases.
-Companies with high payout volumes need infrastructure that scales without compounding per-transaction fees or migration headaches.
-If you calculate payout logic in your own system and just need reliable execution with fast rails and tax compliance, alternatives built for programmatic disbursements make more sense.
+Companies comparing Stripe Connect alternatives need infrastructure that scales without compounding Stripe Connect fees or migration headaches.
+If you calculate payout logic in your own system and just need reliable execution with fast rails and tax compliance, the Stripe Connect alternatives built for programmatic disbursements make more sense.

 Talk to our team about how Routable handles mass payouts for gig networks and creator businesses.